sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/2000 - getting-started-ai.md

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/quickstart_instruct_9.png)

 It looks like your prompt was successful at extracting the checking account number from another document.
 Great!

-Now it's time to integrate and eventually scale up to extracting from many document using the same config.

 # (Optional) Extract more data